MelinaCir/actions-fundamentals/README.md

 # GitHub Actions Fundamentals

-Repo for the `GitHub Actions Fundamentals` training on April 18 and 19 2023.
+Repo for the `GitHub Actions Fundamentals` remote training on April 18 and 19 2023.

 ## 👉 Objectives